Photonsters/anycubic-photon-docs/FAQ.md

 Here is a list of some [resin strength tests.](https://docs.google.com/spreadsheets/d/1JlqLSi4sxZLdA-hHCp6Ow4isoGMNI7nlE9Nmbj1ajWk/edit#gid=0)

 ### My prints just won't stick?
-This is almost always a build plate tramming issue, make sure your leveling is 100% correct before attempting these other solutions.
+This is almost always a build plate leveling (tramming) issue, make sure your leveling is 100% correct before attempting these other solutions.
 - Clean the build plate carefully with IPA or other solvents.
 Dry before use.
 - Shake your resin in bottle well before using.
 Resin already in the vat may have settled and need to be stirred.
 - Preheat or warm the resin, you can use a hair dryer on most bottles to gently heat the resin to 20~30°C while swilling.